subtlepseudonym/subtlepseudonym.github.io/content/articles/missing-the-forest-for-the-trees/index.md

 - you want to hire folks fresh from college; they've been doing algo problems -->

 There's nothing inherently wrong with using algothrimic problems for technical interviews.
-When that category of problems matches the role, they're a fantastic tool.
+When that category of problems matches the role the interview is hiring for, they're a fantastic tool.
 In such a case, algorithmic interview questions have _both_ precision and accuracy.

 ### Some meta-discussion
 [draft]